-The output consists of three parts.
+The output consists of two sections.
 First, a list of the parameters are printed to the output file, for future reference.
 Next, the detection threshold that was used is given, so comparison can be made with other searches.
-The noise level and its spread are also reported.
+The statistics estimating the noise parameters are given (see §3.6.2).
+Thirdly, the number of detections are reported.